Menu

 Douglas C-54G-1-DO Skymaster

-The Douglas C-54 was the military version of the four-engine, Douglas DC-4 commercial transport.
-The C-54 was modified over the… Read More »
+Across the Ocean 79,642 Times The Douglas C-54 was the military version of the four-engine Douglas DC-4 commercial transport developed… Read More »

 Fairchild C-119G Flying Boxcar